JacksonMcLaughlin/JacksonMcLaughlin.github.io/_pages/portfolio.md

 * Product Manufacturing (Manual Machining, CNC operation)
 * Filming and editing of instructional videos

-The complete portfolio of my Armabot work can be found [here](/armabot/)
+The complete portfolio of my Armabot work can be found [on the Armabot Page.](/armabot/)

 ## Writing Samples
 [Topology Optimization Translation Report](/assets/pdf/translationreport.pdf)